-Up to the date of this prospectus, the Hong Kong Institute of Certified Public Accountants ("HKICPA") has issued a few amendments and new standards which were not yet effective for Track Record Period and have not been adopted in our consolidated financial statements.
+Up to the date of this document, the Hong Kong Institute of Certified Public Accountants ("HKICPA") has issued a few amendments and new standards which were not yet effective for Track Record Period and have not been adopted in our consolidated financial statements.
 These include the following which may be relevant to us.

+Effective for

-Effective for accounting periods beginning on or after A LI WYFDG 2012 2014 1 2016 Annual improvements to HKFRSs 2012-2014 cycle January 1, 2016 Amendments to HKAS 1, Disclosure Initiative January 1, 2016 Amendments to HKFRS 11, Accounting for acquisitions of · interests in join operations January 1, 2016 Amendments to HKAS 16 and HKAS 38, Clarification of • acceptable methods of depreciation and amortization January 1, 2016 Amendments to HKAS 27, Equity Method in · Separate Financial Statements January 1, 2016 Amendments to HKFRS 10 and HKAS 28, Sale or contribution of • assets between an investor and its associate or joint venture January 1, 2016 HKFRS 15, Revenue from contracts with customers January 1, 2017 • HKFRS 9, Financial instruments January 1, 2018
+accounting periods beginning on or after Annual improvements to HKFRSs 2012-2014 cycle January 1, 2016 Amendments to HKAS 1, Disclosure Initiative January 1, 2016 interests in join operations January 1, 2016 acceptable methods of depreciation and amortization January 1, 2016 Separate Financial Statements January 1, 2016 assets between an investor and its associate or joint venture HKFRS 15, Revenue from contracts with customers HKFRS 9, Financial instruments January 1, 2016 January 1, 2017 January 1, 2018